 ON THIS PAGE: You will learn about how doctors usually describe a tumor’s growth or spread, called the stage, and how this differs for a pituitary gland tumor.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 Staging is a way of describing where a tumor is located, if or where it has spread, and whether it is affecting other parts of the body.
 Doctors use diagnostic tests to determine the tumor’s stage, so staging may not be complete until all of the tests are finished.
 Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient’s prognosis (chance of recovery).
 There are different stage descriptions for different types of tumors.